mattyoung101/tamara/papers/slides/progress_seminar.typ

 #pause

-Use one of Verilator, Icarus Verilog or Yosys' own cxxrtl to simulate a full design.
+Use one of Verilator or Yosys' own cxxrtl to simulate a full design.
 - Each simulator has different trade-offs
-- Currently considering picorv32 or Hazard3 as the DUT
+- Currently considering picorv32 or Hazard3 RISC-V CPUs as the Device Under Test (DUT)
-- Most likely will use Verilator or cxxrtl

 #pause

 Concept:
 - Iterate over the netlist, randomly consider flipping a bit every cycle
-- Write a self-checking testbench and ensure that the DUT responds correctly
+- Write a self-checking testbench and ensure that the DUT responds correctly (e.g. RISC-V CoreMark)

 == Technical implementation
 Implemented in C++20, using CMake.